marianoabdala/marianoabdala.github.io/read.me.md

 I'll typically respond to:
 **Emails within 2 to 4 hours.** If you tag it as Important or if you give me a clear deadline, I'll likely be able to make it happen.
 **IMs within 10 minutes to 1 hour.** I prefer Slack, Hangouts is OK, Whatsapp is kinda personal, so please make it your last option.
-**Phone calls immediately...** but rudely if I'm in the zone and I realise an email or an IM would've done it.
+**Phone calls immediately...** but rudely if I'm in _the zone_ and I realise an email or an IM would've done it.
-**Taps on the shoulder immediately...** but rudely if I'm in the zone and I realise an email or an IM would've done it.
+**Taps on the shoulder immediately...** but rudely if I'm in _the zone_ and I realise an email or an IM would've done it.

+Am I wearing headphones?
+Am I sketching on my notepad at full speed?
+Am I typing _furiously_?
+Am I staring at the blank while frounding?

-Typically, wearing headphones, sketching on my notepad or typing furiously means I'm in [the zone](https://randsinrepose.com/archives/a-nerd-in-a-cave/).
+Yeah, I'm probably in [the zone](https://randsinrepose.com/archives/a-nerd-in-a-cave/).

 #### Brief answers